AESTHET1C/EWMC-Firmware/Documentation/Style Guide and Standards.md

 All constants and [non-inline] documentation should be done in header files.

 + This includes when the values will be used to index arrays.
 In this case, values should be assigned in the typedef.
 + Configuration variables are still constants.

 ---

-Sections should be in the following order:
+Header files should be broken up into "major sections", in the following order:

 1. CONFIGURATION VARIABLES
 2. PIN DEFINITIONS